-Dem pushes censure for Rep. King over white supremacy remark
+GOP Rep. King loses committee posts over racial remarks

 Shortly before the 2018 midterm elections, in which King was running, Rep. Steve Stivers, R-Ohio, then the head of the GOP campaign committee, issued an extraordinary public denunciation of him.

 King has already drawn a primary challenger for the 2020 election: Randy Feenstra, a GOP state senator.
+Feenstar said Monday, “Sadly, today, the voters and conservative values of our district have lost their seat at the table because of Congressman King’s caustic behavior.”